 George Will is prescient.

-Chief of Staff General John Kelly is the person placed in Trump’s daily orbit whose unquestioned integrity was supposed to offset the president’s galactic lack thereof.
-A week after the Post published Will’s article, Kelly trotted out — or was trotted out — to the White House press podium to defend Donald’s botched condolence call to a fallen Green Beret’s widow and Trump’s subsequent lies about that call.
+Chief of staff Gen. John Kelly is the person placed in Trump’s daily orbit whose unquestioned integrity was supposed to offset the president’s galactic lack thereof.
+A week after the Post published Will’s article, Kelly trotted out — or was trotted out — to the White House press podium to defend Donald’s botched condolence call to a fallen (killed in Niger) Green Beret’s widow and Trump’s subsequent lies about that call.

-The widow, Myeisha Johnson, other family members, and longtime family friend Rep. Frederica Wilson (D-Fla.) were in a limo en route to receive Sgt.
-La David Johnson’s body when the president called.
-(Reporters had asked him about the Niger casualties the day before, so he subsequently rushed to make the condolence calls.)
-Ms. Johnson chose to put the president on speakerphone so all could hear.
-Trump said something to the effect of, “He knew what he was signing up for, but I guess it hurts anyway.”
+The widow, Myeisha Johnson, other family members, and longtime family friend Rep. Frederica Wilson (D-Fla.) were in a limo en route to receive the body of Sgt.
+La David Johnson, killed in an ambush Oct.
+4, 2017, when the president called.
+(Reporters had asked him the day before about the four U.S. casualties in Niger; he subsequently rushed to make condolence calls he hadn’t planned on making.)
+Ms. Johnson chose to put the president on speakerphone so all in the vehicle could hear.
+After some niceties Trump said something to the effect of, “Well, he knew what he was signing up for, but I guess it hurts anyway.”
 The family was offended and hurt by his words and tone.
 Rep. Wilson related the call to the press.
-Trump repeatedly denied he said those words and initiated an eight-day Twitter-putdown offensive on “wacky” congresswoman Frederica Wilson.
+Trump repeatedly denied he said those words and initiated an eight-day tweet-putdown offensive on “wacky” Congresswoman Frederica Wilson.

-Note that no one accused the president of intentionally offending the family; he simply bungled the call.
-Nevertheless, the family was offended — that’s what they felt.
-After Donald denied saying those words, Kelly implicitly conceded Trump did say those words, though unartfully (Kelly and others also had listened in on the call).
-If General Kelly had left it there, he would have been OK.
-But then he slandered Rep. Wilson for “secretly” listening in on the call, and accused her of statements she never made at a 2015 FBI building dedication.
+No one accused the president of intentionally offending the family; he simply bungled the call.
+Nevertheless the family was offended — that’s what they felt.
+After Donald denied saying those words, Kelly implicitly conceded that Trump did say those words though unartfully (Kelly and others also had listened in on the call from Trump’s end).
+If Gen. Kelly had left it there he would have been OK.
+But then he slandered Rep. Wilson for “secretly” listening in on the call and accused her of statements she never made at a 2015 FBI building dedication.